Tuesday, May 18, 2010

 Why I Waited: 1962's race among Bancroft, Davis, Hepburn, and Page, all among the first Best Actress nominees I ever screened, constitutes such an illustrious cohort that I was both eager to save the fifth nominee as a belated treat and nervous about how well she'd be able to measure up.

-The 1962 film, albeit adapted by the writer of the original, J.P.
-Miller, ditches most of these key points except the overall narrative trajectory and the casting of Bickford as the aggrieved father (and thereby opening the question of how such an affecting turn by a beloved and winless three-time nominee failed to earn Bickford a fourth citation, over the likes of Victor Buono and the coarse-grained winner, Ed Begley).
-Joe is now impersonated by that smarmy-pants Jack Lemmon, who indeed grows more powerful as the film continues but who makes that job easier for himself by indulging so many of his relentless, narcissistic impulses through the first hour.
+The 1962 film, though adapted by the same writer who penned the original, J.P.
+Miller, ditches most of these key points, save for the overall narrative trajectory and the casting of Bickford as the aggrieved father.
+(Bickford's moving performance on this second go-round opens the question of how such an affecting turn by a beloved and winless three-time nominee failed to earn Bickford a fourth citation, over the likes of Victor Buono and the coarse-grained winner, Ed Begley.)
+Joe is now impersonated by that smarmy-pants Jack Lemmon, whose work grows more powerful as the film continues—as indeed it might, given his indulging of so many relentless mannerisms and narcissistic impulses through the first hour.
 When he meets Kirsten, now played by newly minted Anatomy of a Murder and Wild River star Lee Remick, he does so under lurid professional circumstances, while procuring eligible girls to "entertain" his high-powered boss at a yacht party.
-Not only is this Kirsten a teetotaler, but after Joe confuses her with one of the paid escorts, the film spends a subsequent half-hour on his attempts to sweeten her up after this piss-poor first impression.
-Part of this dilated passage of falling in love involves many of the same purple monologues from the original Days, this time spoken on a moonlit wharf instead of that grimy riverside underpass, and Joe introducing Kirsten to her first drink, in the desserty form of brandy alexanders.
+Not only is this Kirsten a teetotaler, but after Joe confuses her with one of the paid escorts, the film spends a subsequent half-hour on his attempts to sweeten her up after making such a piss-poor first impression.
+This dilated passage of falling in love involves many of the same purple monologues from the original Days, this time spoken on a moonlit wharf instead of that grimy riverside underpass.
+It also features Joe introducing Kirsten to her first drink, in the desserty form of brandy alexanders.
 It's harder to know why Kirsten accedes to Joe despite his evident drinking problem, in tandem with so much else that's errant or tone-deaf in his personality, and when they find themselves as young, married parents having a squall about his drinking, the old lines about waking the baby and suffocating in such small spaces stand bizarrely at odds with the elegant, rambling, high-gloss condo in which they seem to find themselves.
-Later, of course, when Bickford arraigns Joe for teaching his flailing daughter to drink, the line still hurts but its blunt truth carries less weight than the haunted mix of directness and disavowal marking the same moment in the 1958 version.
-Moreover, the implication that Kirsten's choices and destiny really have been mapped by her father and husband feels so much more limiting, particularly for her interpreter, than her earlier status as the faltering steward of her own sinking ship.
+Later, of course, when Bickford arraigns Joe for teaching his flailing daughter to drink, the line still hurts but its blunt truth carries less weight than the haunted mix of candor and dishonesty suffusing the same moment in the 1958 version.
+Moreover, the implication in the second that Kirsten's choices and destiny really have been mapped by her father and husband feels so much more limiting—of the movie's sense of Kirsten, and of Remick's choices as her interpreter—than was the initial, scarier, richer conception of Kirsten as the faltering steward of her own sinking ship.

-What Edwards's Days has over the televised version, directed in improvisatory, straight-from-the-hip style by no less than John Frankenheimer, are occasional moments of compositional elegance (though there are at least as many of hollow, gratuitous "style") and the charge that comes from seeing two basically cheerful people descend into such sallow unhappiness, such unworkability as a couple (though again, Days blows its opportunities at making their initial fall into love very convincing, and it does stack the deck by overdoing the traces of muggy comedy in the first 45 minutes or so).
-Frankenheimer shapes his piece as an exercise in educational discomfort, entirely powered by his actors, whereas Edwards needs his actors to save a project that laundered screenwriting, plausibility problems, and the padding of budgets and story-points have threatened to undermine, and nowhere is this contrast more evident than in Piper Laurie's and Lee Remick's entirely disparate approaches to the putatively "same" character.
-Laurie, as neurotic and bullish as ever, is very much the aggressive stage actor, an obvious peer of Stanley and Parsons, Dennis and Page.
-She plays every moment as though Kirsten's guts are a towel she is constantly wringing out, and she plainly doesn't mind the rough edges and weird excesses of her performance so long as what she ultimately produces is a tangible, idiosyncratic human being.
+One thing Edwards's Days has over the televised version, directed in improvisatory, straight-from-the-hip style by no less than John Frankenheimer, are its occasional moments of compositional elegance, even if there are at least as many of hollow, gratuitous "style."
+Edwards's version also exerts the peculiar tragic force that comes from seeing two basically cheerful people descend into such sallow unhappiness, such irreparable stalemate as a couple (though again, Days blows its opportunities at making their initial fall into love very convincing).
+Still, whereas Frankenheimer shapes his piece as an exercise in educational discomfort, entirely powered by his actors, Edwards needs his actors to save a project that laundered screenwriting, plausibility problems, and the bloating of budgets and story-points have threatened to undermine.
+Nowhere is this contrast more evident than in Piper Laurie's and Lee Remick's entirely disparate approaches to the putatively "same" character.
+Laurie, as neurotic and bullish as ever, is very much the aggressive stage actress, an obvious peer of Stanley and Parsons, Dennis and Page.
+She plays every moment as though Kirsten's guts are a towel she is constantly wringing out, and she plainly doesn't mind the rough edges and weird excesses of her performance, an inevitable outgrowth of working on live TV, so long as what she ultimately produces is a tangible, idiosyncratic human being.
 She's kind of a buckshot actress, whereas Remick trades in lasers.
-She's a forebear in the Jennifer Connelly lineage of diamond-cut beauties who seem to gravitate toward troubled souls, relying on fine-tuned mental calculations and subtle shifts in facial expression to register the high-strung emotions of plainly intelligent women nonetheless prone to unraveling.
+She's a forebear in the Jennifer Connelly lineage of diamond-cut beauties who seem to gravitate toward troubled-soul characters, relying on fine-tuned mental calculations and subtle shifts in facial expression to register the high-strung emotions of plainly intelligent women who are nonetheless prone to unraveling.

 The Best Actress Project: 1 More Down, 21 to Go